 Implementing a Compliant Sharps Disposal Program

-Appropriate containers must be chosen, sites for placement determined and all sharps put into designated disposal receptacles right after use in order to establish a successful program of dealing with needles and related objects.
 Documentation should log storage activities as well as removal processes while ensuring proper education is provided on protection from injury along with safe handling techniques.
-Lastly, it’s important for facilities to guarantee they meet OSHA compliance by selecting FDA-sanctioned sharps container products that are located conveniently within reach of employees who also need appropriate records kept about any injuries incurred concerning sharp items.
+Lastly, facilities need to guarantee they meet OSHA compliance by selecting FDA-sanctioned sharps container products that are located conveniently within reach of employees, who also need appropriate records kept about any injuries incurred concerning sharp items.

 Staff Training and Education